-Psychoeducational evaluations begin with an intake interview which takes about one hour.
-During this interview, I obtain relevant background information (for instance, the child’s developmental and academic history).
+Psychoeducational evaluations begin with an intake interview targeting background information (for instance, the child’s developmental and academic history).

 For younger children, the intake interview is often conducted with only the parents.
 Adolescents may be included in portions of the interview, and this tends to increase their interest in and motivation for testing.
-I usually request teacher reports because they provide greater insight into an individual’s academic strengths and challenges in the classroom.
+Teacher input is often requested, as it can provide greater insight into an individual’s academic strengths and challenges in the classroom.

-Adults can choose to interview alone or with significant others who have insight into their difficulties (e.g., a spouse).
+Adults can choose to interview alone or with significant others present.

-Common tests used include the WISC-V, WAIS-IV, WIAT-4, IVA-2-CPT, CTOPP, and Nelson Denny, among others.
+Common tests used include the WISC-V, WAIS-IV, WIAT-4, IVA-2-CPT, CTOPP, and NDRT, among others.
 These are comprised of puzzle-like and problem-solving activities, tasks requiring sustained focus and responding to target stimuli, and tests of reading, writing, and mathematics.

 What is included in the report?

 Clients’ responses are analyzed, producing test scores that compare their skills to others at their age or grade level.
-I integrate the results into a report that documents scores, summarizes their impact, and describes any diagnoses that may be present.
+Results are integrated into a report that documents scores, summarizes their impact, and describes any diagnoses that may be present.
 The evaluation report also provides detailed recommendations for academics and/or treatment.

-Approximately one month following the completion of psychoeducational testing, I schedule a feedback session with the client in which I explain the report and give you a chance to ask questions.
+Following the completion of psychoeducational testing, a feedback session is scheduled with the client (and/ or parents), in which the report is presented, and you have a chance to ask questions.
 Clients can forward the report to their schools for the purpose of accommodation requests or to therapists or psychiatrists to guide therapy and treatment.